Non-Degree Admissions Requirements

 - To apply, please complete the non-degree application.
 You must submit the $60 application fee and all required transcripts before the application will be reviewed.

 The Senior Citizens Higher Education Act passed by the General Assembly in 1974 provides the opportunity for Virginia citizens 60 years of age or over to audit or take courses for credit at state supported institutions of higher learning in Virginia without paying tuition and required fees.
 Senior citizens who had a taxable income not exceeding $23,850 for federal income tax purposes for the year preceding the time of enrollment may take courses for credit without paying fees.
 A senior citizen, regardless of income, may take a non-credit course without paying fees providing the number of courses does not exceed three per term.
-Senior citizens who wish to take classes at Virginia Tech should submit the Request for Waiver of Fees to the Office of Undergraduate Admission along with an application for Virginia residency status which is part of the non-degree application.
+Senior citizens who wish to take classes at Virginia Tech should follow these steps: 1) Submit the online non-degree application by the deadline for the planned term, 2) register for classes after you receive your approval email, and 3) submit the Request for Waiver of Fees to the Office of the University Registrar.